 So how do you stop hating your body?
 It doesn’t happen overnight, or even after a week of nights.
 If you’ve been hating your body for years, it’s going to take some time to repair that relationship.

 But it’s possible and worth it because when you stop hating your body, you take better care of it and healthy eating and exercise stops feeling like a punishment and starts to come naturally.

 If you’re reading this blog post, then you know that something needs to change.
 You don’t need to struggle with food anymore, or hate your body and weight.

 I know…. you’re ‘trying to be good’.

 But realistically?
 All that happens is you feel deprived and hungry and eat everything in sight.
-Skipping meals slows your metabolism and doesn't help you lose weight.
+Skipping meals slows your metabolism and doesn’t help you lose weight or hate your body less.
 If you want to love your body and weight, you need to stop skipping meals.

 2. Change how you scroll

 How many years will you spend wishing you had someone elses’ body before you realise that looking at photos of slim/lean/attractive doesn’t motivate you to lose weight?
 In fact, it’s the opposite.